syncfusion-content/flutter-docs/Flutter/installation/mac-installer/how-to-install.md

    If you receive this alert, follow the below steps for the easiest solution.

    1. Right-click the downloaded dmg file.
-   2. Select the "Open With" option and choose "Installer (Default)".
+   2. Select the "Open With" option and choose "DiskImageMounter (Default)".
 The following pop-up appears.

 	    ![pop-up Image](images/Mac_Catalina_MacOS_Alert2.png)